pdrazewski/components-compiler/README.md

 ## Creating your own component

 All component source files are placed inside src directory.
-Component is loaded with component-loader, which contains all the data and options for component.
+Component is loaded via component-loader, which contains all the data and options for component.

 Component example (twig template)